piotr-machura/arch-setup/README.md

 that is note very feature rich, as there are literally 3 entries under *"Options"*.
 Don't get overwhelmed.

 ## Desktop files
-The `~/.local/share/applications` directory contains a local database of desktop entries for the program launcher and mime-type associations.
+The `~/.local/share/applications` directory contains a local database of desktop entries for rofi and mime-type associations.
 They will be added automatically via the linked `dekstop-files.hook` pacman hook.
 Feel free to edit them or remove (effectively) by appending
 ```none
 ~/.local/share/applications/<entry name here>.desktop
 -----------------------------------------------------